vscosta/yap/docs/syntax.md

 feed).
 The last example escapes the escape character.

 Escape sequences were not available in C-Prolog and in original versions of YAP up to 4.2.0.
-Escape sequences can be disable by using:
+Escape sequences can be disabled by using:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :- yap_flag(character_escapes,false).
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-@subsection Atoms Atoms
+## @addgroup Atoms Atoms
+@ingroup Tokens

 Atoms are defined by one of the following rules: